-1 gallon pots (2 to 3 yr old) - 1 to 2 ft tall bushes - $6 each under 20, $5 each for 20 to 100, $4.50 for 100 to 300 plants, $4.00 for 300 or more plants.
-(Sorry no quantity discounts on Pink Lemonade)
+1 gallon pots - 1 to 2 ft tall bushes (2 year old plants) - $6 each for under 20, $5 each for 20 to 100, $4.50 for 100 to 300 plants, $4.25 for 300 to 500, and $4 for 500 or more plants.

-3 gallon pots ( 3 to 4 yr old) - 2 to 3 ft bushes for only $16 each.
+3 gallon pots - 3 ft bushes ( 3 and 4 year old plants) for only $18 each.

-7 gallon pots (3 to 5 yr old) - 3 to 4 ft bushes for only $25 each.
+7 gallon pots - 3 to 5 ft bushes (4 and 5 year old plants) for $28 each.

 Early Blue - Very Early (late June and early July) medium to large very sweet berries.
 Upright growth 4 to 6 ft with brilliant mixed red colors in the fall.
 First to ripen and early to bloom, this upright bush produces stout canes with bright red wood, while displaying large glossy green leaves in the summer.
-USDA zones 5 to 8. (available in 1 and 3 gal)
+USDA zones 5 to 8. (available in 1, 3 and 7 gal)